CopernicaMarketingSoftware/AMQP-CPP/README.md

 =====

-This library is created and maintained by Copernica (www.copernica.com), and is used inside the MailerQ (www.mailerq.com) application, MailerQ is a tool for sending large volumes of email, using AMQP message queues.
+This library is created and maintained by Copernica (www.copernica.com), and is used inside the MailerQ (www.mailerq.com) and AMQPipe (www.amqpipe.com) applications.
+MailerQ is a tool for sending large volumes of email, using AMQP message queues, and AMQPipe is a tool for high-speed processing messages between AMQP pipes

 Do you appreciate our work and are you looking for high quality email solutions?
-Then check out our commercial solutions:
+Then check out our other commercial and open source solutions:

 * Copernica Marketing Suite (www.copernica.com)
-* MailerQ MTA (www.mailerq.com)
+* MailerQ on-premise MTA (www.mailerq.com)
+* AMQPipe (www.amqpipe.com)
 * Responsive Email web service (www.responsiveemail.com)
+* SMTPeter cloud based SMTP server (www.smtpeter.com)
+* PHP-CPP bridge between PHP and C++ (www.php-cpp.com)
+* PHP-JS bridge between PHP and Javascript (www.php-js.com)

 HOW TO USE AMQP-CPP